 Pender Harbour — Chart 3535

 Pender Harbour is an important stop because food, fuel and marine services are available.
 Garden Bay Pub and several restaurants in Madeira Park are easily accessible (see Food and Beverage Guide).
 There are several marinas.
 Pender Harbour Resort and Marina offers rooms and cabins.
-John Henry’s marina has a rental home, fuel and a well-stocked store, by which I mean liquor sales.
+Sunshine Coast Resort and Marina has a variety of accommodation/activity packages and a spa.
 This is boating central; packed during high season and active in all seasons.
 A great place for kayak exploration.
 There is one place you are likely to be alone or in thin company.
 Gunboat Bay is entered at the E end of Pender Harbour through a narrow channel that is impassable except at MW and HW.
 Tidal currents reach 6 knots, but are slack at HW.
 It is secluded inside, except for the E end, where the highway is near and there are homes.
 A perfect spot for kayaking, including through tidal flats at the head of the bay.
 Depths run 6-9 metres and the bottom is good for holding almost everywhere.
 A good place to enjoy the buzz in Pender Harbour and get away for the night.

 Egmont — Chart 3512